Understanding The Taxes On Selling Your Home In Connecticut: A Comprehensive Guide

 The IRS lets homeowners who are single not include up to $250,000 in the profit from selling their home.
 Married couples filing jointly can include up to $500,000.
 To be qualified for this exclusion, you must meet certain requirements.
 For example, the home must have been your main residence for at least two of the five years before the sale.

-If these conditions are met, you may be able to significantly lower or even get rid of your federal capital gains tax obligation.
-Still, if your profit is more than the exclusion amounts or if you don’t meet the residency standards, you will have to report the extra amount and may have to pay taxes on it.
+You might be able to lower or even get rid of your federal capital gains tax bill if these conditions are met.
+If your profit is more than the amounts that aren’t taxed or if you don’t live in the United States, you will still have to report the extra money and may have to pay taxes on it.

 It’s also important to know that different rules govern investment houses and second homes.
 It is important to understand these details if you want to handle your taxes correctly when you sell a house in Connecticut.